Part of the reason why many people want dogs is because they are animals you can be social with.

 It’s best to just leave the toys out of the equation and let the socializing happen without them.

-These are just the dog training tips you need to follow if you want your pet to be capable of handling face-to-face interactions.
+If you want your pet to be capable of handling face-to-face interactions, these are just the dog training tips you need to follow .
 In a separate article, we’ll discuss what you need to do when the introduction is taking place.